evantsogk/SLP-projects/README.md

 ### Project 1: Spell-checker based on finite state machines using OpenFst.

 ### Project 2: GMM-HMM and DNN-HMM for phoneme recognition using Kaldi.

+### Project 3: Sentiment analysis using LSTMs in PyTorch.